danbernier/regex-parser/README.md

 expressions](http://swtch.com/~rsc/regexp/regexp1.html).
 It's a neat paper, you should check it out.

+# What's the goal?

+It's all about playing with the ideas.
+There's no practical, useful plan.
+If that happens, that's awesome, but it'll be later.

 # What's it do so far?

 Read the code, there's not much of it.
 But the idea is, you hand-roll